 Collaborative Leadership Programs

-In these 10-21 day programs, participants experience the daily rhythms of life in a close-knit rural community setting.
+In these 10-21 day local and international service learning programs, participants experience the daily rhythms of life in a close-knit rural community setting.
 Students learn to listen, observe, and “walk together” with community members in their daily lives.
 The emphasis is on building personal relationships and sustainable school-to-school partnerships.
 Students live in homestays or rustic lodging, work on a Community Project, and experience the WLS learning sessions alongside a group of local students.
 In the process, students explore their purpose and forge connections with the world around them.

 NGOs are a constant source of innovation and solutions in many of the rural developing areas where WLS operates.
 NGO Partnerships allow participants to volunteer for an NGO in order to understand its operations, community impact, and leadership.
 How do these NGOs produce results with such limited resources?
 What are the challenges and opportunities?
 Who are the leaders and how do they lead?
 These NGO Partnerships can also be integrated as a segment of a larger Collaborative Leadership Program.